Denis Smith (footballer, born 1947): Sunderland

-He signed experienced midfielder Paul Bracewell for 1989–90, who partnered an increasingly effective Gabbiadini, and spent £130,000 on Portsmouth left-back Paul Hardyman.
-He introduced the exceptionally talented teenage winger Kieron Brady to the first team, but was unable to discipline the precocious teenager, and Brady never realised his full potential.
+He signed experienced midfielder Paul Bracewell for 1989–90 and spent £130,000 on Portsmouth left-back Paul Hardyman.
+He introduced the exceptionally talented teenage winger Kieron Brady to the first team.
+Still, he could not discipline the precocious teenager, and Brady never realised his full potential.
 Sunderland reached the play-offs, and faced rivals Newcastle United in the semi-final, securing passage into the final with a 2–0 victory at St James' Park.
 They lost 1–0 to Swindon Town in the play-off final at Wembley Stadium.
 However, Swindon were found guilty of financial irregularities and remained in the Second Division, whilst Sunderland took their place in the First Division.

 Having been promoted weeks after the end of the previous season and not being granted an increased wage budget, Smith felt he had a tough job in keeping Sunderland in the top flight in 1990–91.
-He allowed Gates and MacPhail to leave on free transfers in order to free up money to bring in new players.
+He allowed Gates and MacPhail to leave on free transfers to free up money to bring in new players.
 He spent £350,000 on Portsmouth defender Kevin Ball and took forward Peter Davenport from rivals Middlesbrough; Ball would prove to be a success, though Smith admitted in his autobiography that signing Davenport had been a mistake that left him unable to bring in any further players, as his small budget was spent.
 He was given further funds in February 1991 as Sunderland were engaged in a relegation battle, and Smith spent £225,000 on midfielder Brian Mooney, who had a limited impact due to injuries.
 On the final day of the season Sunderland had to better Luton Town's result at home to Derby in their match against Manchester City at Maine Road, but they lost 3–2 and were relegated back into the Second Division.

-In the summer of 1991, Stoke chairman Peter Coates offered Smith the vacant management position at the club, but Smith decided that potentially being dismissed by his hometown club would be too intense an experience emotionally, and chose to stay loyal to Sunderland.
-This was despite finances being tight at Sunderland as the club saved the money to build the Stadium of Light.
-However, after just 4 wins in the opening 14 matches of 1991–92, Smith decided to sell star striker Gabbiadini to Crystal Palace for £1.8 million in order to raise funds to improve the squad.
+In the summer of 1991, Stoke chairman Peter Coates offered Smith the vacant management position at the club.
+Smith decided that potentially being dismissed by his hometown club would be too intense an emotional experience, and he chose to stay loyal to Sunderland.
+This was despite finances being tight at Sunderland as the club saved the money to build a new stadium.
+However, after just 4 wins in the opening 14 matches of 1991–92, Smith decided to sell star striker Gabbiadini to Crystal Palace for £1.8 million to raise funds to improve the squad.
 He then spent £350,000 on Celtic left-back Anton Rogan and brought in strikers Don Goodman (£900,000 from West Bromwich Albion) and John Byrne (£225,000 from Brighton & Hove Albion).
 Smith was dismissed on 30 December 1991, with Sunderland lying 17th in the Second Division.
-His former assistant Malcolm Crosby took Sunderland to the 1992 FA Cup Final, in which they were beaten by Liverpool.
+His former assistant Malcolm Crosby took Sunderland to the 1992 FA Cup Final, in which Liverpool beat them.